Brenton Karl Ahrens Sells 15,000 Shares of Iterum Therapeutics plc (NASDAQ:ITRM) Stock

-Iterum Therapeutics plc (NASDAQ:ITRM – Get Rating) Director Brenton Karl Ahrens sold 15,000 shares of the stock in a transaction on Friday, September 9th.
-The shares were sold at an average price of $2.32, for a total value of $34,800.00.
-Following the completion of the sale, the director now owns 97,246 shares of the company’s stock, valued at $225,610.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Iterum Therapeutics plc (NASDAQ:ITRM – Get Rating) Director Brenton Karl Ahrens sold 15,000 shares of the business’s stock in a transaction on Monday, September 12th.
+The shares were sold at an average price of $2.31, for a total value of $34,650.00.
+Following the completion of the sale, the director now directly owns 82,246 shares in the company, valued at approximately $189,988.26.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.

 Brenton Karl Ahrens also recently made the following trade(s):

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Renaissance Technologies LLC boosted its position in Iterum Therapeutics by 199.1% during the second quarter.
-Renaissance Technologies LLC now owns 323,300 shares of the company’s stock valued at $65,000 after acquiring an additional 215,200 shares during the last quarter.
-Goldman Sachs Group Inc. bought a new stake in Iterum Therapeutics during the second quarter valued at $61,000.
-Finally, Krilogy Financial LLC bought a new stake in Iterum Therapeutics during the second quarter valued at $40,000.
-48.05% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Krilogy Financial LLC bought a new stake in Iterum Therapeutics during the 2nd quarter worth approximately $40,000.
+Goldman Sachs Group Inc. acquired a new position in Iterum Therapeutics in the second quarter worth $61,000.
+Finally, Renaissance Technologies LLC boosted its stake in Iterum Therapeutics by 199.1% in the second quarter.
+Renaissance Technologies LLC now owns 323,300 shares of the company’s stock worth $65,000 after purchasing an additional 215,200 shares in the last quarter.
+48.05% of the stock is owned by institutional investors and hedge funds.

 Iterum Therapeutics plc, a clinical-stage pharmaceutical company, engages in developing and commercializing anti-infectives in Ireland, Bermuda, and the United States.
 It is developing sulopenem, a novel anti-infective compound with oral and IV formulations that is in Phase III clinical trials for the treatment of uncomplicated urinary tract infections, complicated urinary tract infections, and complicated intra-abdominal infections.